 Hard and soft vowels

-When we say that vowels are either hard or soft, what we actually mean is that different vowels will affect certain consonants before them – giving the consonants either a soft or a hard pronunciation.
-So, actually, it is not the vowels themselves that are pronounced in a soft or hard way, but instead they affect consonants to be pronounced in a soft or hard way.
+Hard or soft vowels mean that different vowels will affect certain consonants before them.
+They will give the consonants either a soft or a hard pronunciation.
+So, actually, it is not the vowels themselves that are pronounced in a soft or hard way.
+Instead they affect consonants to be pronounced in a soft or hard way.
 And which consonants will they affect?
 They will affect words beginning with K-, G– and SK-.